BradGreig/brownlow-predictor/docs/index.md

 Again, like above, to explore this coaches vote feature, I compare the prediction accuracy for the 3-2-1 votes in the season, for all available seasons of information compared to the original model used in our earlier analysis.

 ![Adding a feature for Coaches Votes](https://github.com/BradGreig/brownlow-predictor/blob/main/data/CoachVoteFeature.png?raw=true)
+*<small>Comparison of the accuracy to predict 3 vote (solid), 2 vote (dashed) and 1 vote (dotted) performances over a single season for all seasons.
+Black lines correspond to our original model, the red lines correspond to the inclusion of a feature including AFL Coaches votes. </small>*

 In this case, we see a notable improvement in the prediction accuracy for 3 votes in each season.
 By adding the Coaches Votes information we go from an accuracy of 45-60 per cent to 50 - 65 per cent per season (roughly a 10 per cent improvement in the season).
 Typically we see similar improvement for the 2 vote games, now 30 - 35 per cent compared to 25 - 30 per cent seen previously.
 For 1 vote, Coaches votes still improve the results, but it is less significant.
 Consistent with the fact that a performance warranting 1 vote is considerably harder to predict (as discussed previously).